dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-4-1-ideas-hard.md

 ![productivity-decline.png]({{site.baseurl}}/images/ideas-1.png)

 The idea machine analogy is great - it requires double the input ust to keep the same output.How you define research productivity is similar to normal definition of productivity - how many new ideas are generated per researcher.
-Graph showing the productivity.

 The paper than on goes an applies this theory and formulation to number of settings: